Welcome to Wisconsin Jump$tart!

 US Department of Treasury Best Practice!

-The need for financial education in classrooms is growing exponentially across the country.
+The need for financial education in and out of classrooms is growing exponentially across the country.
 These programs give you the expertise and confidence you need to teach personal finance.

 How you benefit